mastratton3/learnStateMonad/stateMonadTutorial.md

 Now that we have the function that takes the RawRow object(+ timeLimit) and returns a State Monad we can use it to perform a state traversal which will pass the State as it goes through the list.

 What is the signature of this traversal function?
-Well accord to the Scala Docs it is:
+Well according to the Scala Docs it is:
 ```
 def traverseS[S, A, B](fa: F[A])(f: (A) ⇒ State[S, B]): State[S, F[B]]
 ```

 In our case the generics evaluate out to:
 ```
-traverseS(fa: List[RawRow])(f: (RawRow) => State[PrevState, Row]): State[S, List[Row]]
+traverseS(fa: List[RawRow])(f: (RawRow) => State[PrevState, Row]): State[PrevState, List[Row]]
 ```

 The F in the original just stands for Functor and a List is a functor.
 Now the only problem we have left is that our original function is of type:
 ```
 (RawRow, Int) => State[PrevState,Row]
 ```
-This however can be fixed by partially applying the timeLimit argument when we call the traverse function.
+This however can be easily fixed by partially applying the timeLimit argument when we call the traverse function.

 To make this easier to follow along, I will provide a copy and paste version of the test data below:
 ```